- 1 About cIRcle

 Why isn't my video/audio file streaming?

 Video and audio files will stream 24 hours after they have been uploaded.
 If your video or audio file won't stream after this time period has passed, please contact the cIRcle Office.

 I've already published it, so why should I put it in cIRcle?

-- Web search engines such as Ask.com, Google, Google Scholar, and Yahoo crawl digital repositories regularly, making it quick and easy for anyone to find scholarly works in cIRcle.
+- Web search engines such as Ask.com, Google, and Google Scholar crawl digital repositories regularly, making it quick and easy for anyone to find scholarly works in cIRcle.

 - Google Scholar indexes vastly more open access than subscription-based articles - greatly increasing the likelihood that your work will be found and read.
 See Neuhaus et al (access for UBC members only).

 - Other online indexers focus only on scholarly works held in digital repositories like cIRcle.
 These include, for example, content harvesters like CARL and OAIster.